 Join QUAREP WG7 (Metadata) NBO-Q Harmonize the description of light microscopy hardware, acquisition settings, and quality-control metrics in order to enhance image quality, reproducibility, and to fulfill the FAIR (Findable, Accessible, Interoperable, and Reusable) data principles.
 Microscopy metadata is essential for image data QC, interpretation, analysis and sharing.
 Purpose Promote the harmonized generation and pre-publication management of image datasets from the ground up.
 Facilitate the deposition of microscopy datasets to public image data repositories (e.g., BioImage Archive, OME-Image Data Resource,

-NBO-Q is built for developers!
+NBO-Q is built for software developers!
 NBO-Q provides a structured, community-agreed metadata framework for light microscopy, making it easier to build tools that ensure reproducibility, quality control, and interoperability.
 By aligning with NBO-Q, developers can create applications that integrate seamlessly with emerging standards like OME-Zarr and tools like Micro-Meta App, supporting FAIR data practices and accelerating scientific discovery.

 NBO-Q is for Developers Developers NBO-Q provides a structured, community-agreed metadata framework for light microscopy, making it easier to build tools that ensure reproducibility, quality control, and interoperability.
 By aligning with NBO-Q, developers can create applications that integrate seamlessly with emerging standards like OME-Zarr and tools like Micro-Meta App, supporting FAIR data practices and accelerating scientific discovery.
 Developers NBO-Q provides a structured, community-agreed metadata framework for light microscopy,making it easier to build tools that ensure reproducibility, quality control, and interoperability.